1877 Town Hall

 This structure was under threat of demolition when the Caledonia Historical Society purchased it for $1.00 from the Canadian Pacific Railroad.
 The building was cut into four pieces and moved in September of 2010.
 Just the new foundation, moving costs and roof replacement amounted to another $73,000.00.
 The ongoing restoration costs have pushed the price tag well past the $100,000.00 range and counting.

-We are repainting the building to the original color scheme.
+The building was repainted in the original color scheme of 1902 of yellow and brown.
 The interior is similar to what it was when we obtained the building.
 Very few interior photographs exist and the building was remodeled several times during it’s life span.

 When originally built, the depot had two fireplaces.
 We have recreated one, non-working fireplace in the far westerly room.
 When we received the depot that room was used mainly for mechanicals and had a concrete floor.
 We had to add structure to rebuild the floor and it now looks as it would have when it was a waiting room.
 The northerly room with the model train layout would have been the other waiting room and the far north room, the freight room now serves as our workroom.